akshitaajainn/E-commerce-Product-Market-Analysis-using-Power-BI/README.md

 Peak revenue occurred in Nov 2017 at $1.3M, revealing strong seasonal patterns.
 Plan campaigns and product launches around these months.

 5. Order Approval Efficiency
 With 99.9% of orders approved and just 7 unapproved, workflows are efficient.
-Still, edge cases in São Paulo (3 orders), Rio De Janeiro (2), Rio Grande D Sul(1) and Massachusetts(1) can be reviewed.
+Still, edge cases in São Paulo (3 orders), Rio De Janeiro (2), Rio Grande Do Sul(1) and Massachusetts(1) can be reviewed.

 6. Top 10 States = 89% of Business
 These states account for 89.5% of orders and 88.5% of revenue.
 Focus sales, logistics, and marketing efforts here to maximize ROI.